olena-hul/py-todo-list-test-task-review/README.md

 ## Steps for implementation

 1. Create new GitHub *public* repo;
-2. Switch to dev branch;
+2. Switch to your branch;
-3. Implement Todo List project;
+3. Implement Todo List using Django;
-4. Create Pull Request from dev to main branch;
+4. Create Pull Request from your_branch to main branch;
 5. Attach images of your interface (all pages) to the PR (important!).
 Do not attach images as links, put them directly (also important);
 6. Attach link to the PR as the solution for this task.